 The island itself is on the brink of becoming too commercial with too much stuff for sale no one actually needs.
 The viewing of the ‘wall of fire’ was nice, it happened 3x in about 40 minutes, the last one being a great one to take some shots of as the lava rolled down all the way into the water.
 Being quite close you realise how powerful nature can be.

 We also went land inwards and this was a great idea, since there are some beautiful stretches around and derelict buildings as well.
 The Italians drive like mad on the motorways, we have witnessed it a few times up close, real up close!

-On the last day I turn around the corner with our moped and I have to hit the brakes so hard, so we don’t slam into the car who suddenly halted in front of us that we slide over the asphalt for a few feet, enough to break two toes, various scratches and bruises on my ribs and right leg and arm, bot nothing too bad.
+The evening before we leave and I pick the missus up in town, after a short ride I turn around the corner with our moped and I have to hit the brakes so hard, so we don’t slam into the car who suddenly halted in front of us that we slide over the asphalt for a few feet, enough to break two toes, various scratches and bruises on my ribs and right leg and arm, bot nothing too bad.
 The missus is ok too.

 On the last day we miss our connecting train to get to the airport so we splash out 120 euros for a cab ride that you could only imagine in a film, ‘rode like the devil’ indeedy We end up making it to the flight in time.